valayDave/arxiv-miner/Readme.md

 ### WAY TO DO IT
 1. Extract Papers from `Arxiv` using Adjrej karapathy's `fetch_papers.py` script.
 It fills the `db.p` Pickle File.
 2. `arxiv_multiprocess_download.py` will download the Latex version of the Papers for Arxiv and create and `ArxivPaper` object.
-3. The `ArxivPaper` Object created extracts the Latex source from the Arxiv. **Integration is TODO**
+3. The `ArxivPaper` Object created extracts the Latex source from the Arxiv and parses it too.
     - Three things will help solve the Information mining Problem.
         1. Extraction of Document Structure/hierarchy via Python-Latex Libraries like `tex2py`.
         2. Extraction of Text from Latex Document Using `detex` : https://github.com/pkubowicz/opendetex